simonmcmanus/livedocs/README.md

   3..
 Standalone file, Live-docs works as a standalone file, which means you can just send your consumers a HTML file along with any required auth and they can start using testing your API immediately.

   3..
 Parameter Validation, Live-docs uses the same data validation types as HTML5 so you get HTML5 validation for free on the front end (assuming your using a reasonably modern browser).
-I have also written Restify middlware which can automatically validate against the main data types serverside.
+I have also written Restify middleware which can automatically validate against the main data types serverside.

   eg, if you specified a field as required, that request will be rejected in middleware just because its in your route spec.